 Craps Strategy: How to Win at Craps

 Having a strategy always places you a step ahead of players who rely on luck, this was emphasized in Roulette Strategy.
 The need for strategy in craps cannot be overemphasized, every craps player in a land-based casino or online casino needs to have a plan before each game.
-Such plan needs to take into account the bankroll the player intends to budget, whether or not the player can afford the cost of the method being used, as well as whether such player prefers smaller bets which increase in the long run or wants to wager higher amounts to make huge profits at once, which could be quite risky.
+Such plan needs to take into account the bankroll the player intends to budget, whether or not the player can afford the cost of the method being used, as well as whether such player prefers smaller bets which increase in the long run or want to wager higher amounts to make huge profits at once, which could be quite risky.
 This article delves into beneficial craps strategies.

 - The pass line betting system is one of the best strategies